 During the fiscal year ended June 30, 2018, the District issued \$61,945,000 in General Obligation Refunding Bonds (Series 2017), with interest rates ranging from 2% to 4%, to refund \$63,355,000 of outstanding General Obligation Refunding Bonds.
 The refunding includes an advance refunding and a crossover component.
 The advance refunding applies to Series 2011B General Obligation Bonds maturing at various dates through 2027 and the crossover component applies to the refunding of the Series 2010B General Obligation Bonds maturing at various dates through 2030.
-Refunding bond proceeds for the crossover refunding date of April 1, 2021 and will be removed from the District's long-term liabilities at that date.
+Refunding bond proceeds for the crossover refunding of Series 2010B were placed in an escrow account and were used to liquidate on the crossover refunding date of April 1, 2020, at which time the 2010B General Obligation Bonds were removed from the District's long-term liabilities at that date.
 The total cash flow savings to the District attributable to the refunding of these bonds is \$3,976,572 with an economic gain or net present value savings of approximately \$3,279,229.